 Dear friends and family,

 We will continue to update this page as more Kindness Acts roll in, so it’s never too late to send us yours.
-This project is far from over - this was just the big kickoff.
 Please let us know if you would like more kindness cards; we have hundreds and can mail them to you easily - or we have a print-at-home sheet here.
 (Also, if we’re missing your Act here, please let us know!)

 If you’re new to the Kindness Project, you can learn more here, and take a look at the kindness acts below.